 Over the summer, I had the privilege of spending seven weeks in Germany, researching for my dissertation.
 I spent most of this time in Berlin, but also spent a week in Leipzig and several days in Dresden.
 As the history that I present in my dissertation (entitled “The Chorale in American Music Theory: A Genealogy”) … Continue reading William van Geest conducts dissertation research in Germany

 Earlier this week, SMR members met to discuss the book A Third University is Possible.
 The book, published in 2017, develops a framework by drawing on Third Cinema and Black filmmaking for decolonizing the academy—another challenging and pressing topic.

-At some point in the spring/summer term as I prepared for candidacy exams, I realized that it was my body, not my brain, that was suffering the most after hours of studying each day.
+by Lena Leson At some point in the spring/summer term as I prepared for candidacy exams, I realized that it was my body, not my brain, that was suffering the most after hours of studying each day.
 I made changes big and small to my work setup, and wanted to share the practical lessons I’ve learned … Continue reading Ergonomics for Academics

 Alyssa Wells was recently featured on the Brass Chicks blog—on International Women’s Day, no less—in a piece she wrote about her path to her current research.
 You can read all about it here.

 Earlier this week, several SMR members braved snowy conditions and took the opportunity afforded by Winter Break to meet at Ypsilanti coffee and tap house Cultivate and get some work done in inspirational and enjoyable company.
 Photo: Productivity in human form (credit: Anna Rose Nelson).